-- One course in each of two disciplines in social and behavioral sciences;
+- Two courses in social and behavioral sciences;

 - Two science courses, at least one of which shall be a laboratory course;

-- Be integrated into other general education courses or may be presented as separate courses; and
+integrated into other general education courses or may be presented as

 - Public institutions may not include the courses in this section in a general education program unless they provide academic content and rigor equivalent to the areas in Section A(1) of this regulation.

 - General education programs leading to the A.A.S. degree shall include at

 least 18 semester hours from the same course list designated by the sending institution for the A.A. and A.S. degrees.
 The A.A.S. degree shall include at least one 3-semester-hour course from each of the five areas listed in Section A(1) of this regulation.

 - A course in a discipline listed in more than one of the areas of general education may be applied only to one area of general education.